-That doesn’t happen with the Lastolite Collapsible Backgrounds.
+That doesn’t happen with the Manfrotto Collapsible Backgrounds.

 My current favorite is Olive on one side and Tobacco on the other.
-The look like painted canvas backgrounds.
-Whether you use them for portraits or food photography backgrounds, they just have a wonderful, old-world feel to them.
+They look like painted canvas backgrounds.
+Whether you use them for portraits or food photography backgrounds, they just have an excellent, old-world feel to them.

-The collapsible backgrounds aren’t useful for full length portraits, but they work quite well for a lot of subjects and moods.
+The collapsible backgrounds aren’t useful for full-length portraits, but they work pretty well for many subjects and moods.

 You may also want to look at Denny Manufacturing for some products that look like painted backgrounds or different types of floors.
-The mats roll up for storage, and then roll out like a rubber mat with a print of an interesting floor or ground texture.
-The call them photo floors.
+The mats roll up for storage and then roll out like a rubber mat with a print of an attractive floor or ground texture.
+They call them photo floors.
 I don’t have any yet, but they looked interesting at WPPI.

 Finding the Perfect Background for Your Photos

-While it isn’t always easy to find the perfect background, we hope these concepts will help you understand how to know what you need before you ever raise the camera.
-No background is perfect for every photo, but you can find your perfect background by understanding the role it plays in supporting your subject.
+While it isn’t always easy to find the perfect background, we hope these concepts will help you understand how to know what you need before raising the camera.
+No background is perfect for every photo, but you can find your perfect background by understanding its role in supporting your subject.

 Subscribe to The Photo Flunky Show